jcriostorres/-Database-Normalization-DANE/README.md

 # Results

+After conducting a selection criterion of various secondary sources with the help of Splicing Tables and a data dictionary, there are several reasons why DANE data was chosen for this project (Great Integrated Household Survey - GEIH and National Quality of Life Survey - ECV), taking into account the ISO/IEC 25012 standard.
+Completeness was not found, which is the degree to which all data attributes are present.
+Some DANE data tables did not comply with the dimensions or areas required by the Odismet Indicators.
+In the case of Portability, it was evident in the second part of the project during data preparation for normalization and modeling that it lacked the capability to be transferred to a hardware or software environment such as Jupyter Notebook or a CSV file

+It was observed that missing values were represented either as NaN or "Unnamed," which could affect the efficiency of data processing.
+It is important to note that the DANE data identified as indicators are stored in xlsx files with multiple sheets.
+These sheets have headers filled with design elements, images, footers, and merged cells instead of clear column titles.
+This indicates that the data is not clean for data analysis.
+Consequently, basic cleaning of rows and columns using Python methods was indispensable.
 A total of eleven indicators were successfully identified using the information provided by DANE.
 These indicators meet the parameters set by ONCE for the opening of the observatory and were subsequently loaded into the content manager Colombia Odismet:

  1. [Población con discapacidad en Colombia](https://odismet.co/banco-de-datos/datos-sociodemograficos "Población con discapacidad en Colombia")